 it is spring, time for the greening, an homage to a pivotal childhood read

-what a great evening, to support indianapolis’ kurt vonnegut memorial library & to hear lewis black rant as only he can: gut spillers, truth speakers: lewis black at night of vonnegut
+also posted at lewis black’s website, here is my take on a talk lewis to support indianapolis’ kurt vonnegut memorial library & to hear lewis black rant as only he can: gut spillers, truth speakers: lewis black at night of vonnegut

 pop culture phenomenons are an interesting study. how they reflect us can be both telling and perplexing, including when i try to honestly gauge the how’s and why’s of my own perspective!
 50 Shades of Grey or The 6 Gajillion Dollar Man

 nostalgia nouveau: tech on top of tech asks several questions & muses a bit more on personal branding, expounding on my published letter to the editor at vanity fair. living pre-tech & now with it, i also ask: do my questions age me or empower me?